Iguana! Iguana! Iguana! Reptile artist Shuya Misawa's first solo exhibition "Falling Scales"|Domingo

 Shuya Misawa's first solo exhibition "Falling Scales"

-The life-size Iguana rhinolopha was drawn with careful attention to size proportions, based on the actual size of a captive specimen of the same species.
+A life-size Iguana rhinolopha, drawn to the exact size of a captive specimen of the same species, with careful attention paid to size proportions.

-"The very existence of reptiles stimulates the imagination, from the uncertainty of their facial expressions to the texture and patterns of their scales," says Misawa.
-He keeps more than 10 reptiles at home, and some of the works on display depict a green iguana that he keeps as a pet.
+"The very existence of reptiles, such as the incomprehensible expressions, the texture and patterns of their scales, stimulates the imagination," says Misawa.
+He keeps over 10 reptiles at home, and some of the works on display depict a green iguana he keeps as a pet.

 Shuya Misawa's first solo exhibition "Falling Scales"